oseongryu/til/99_08_Docker/[Docker]2_Using.md

 Role SYSDBA

 CREATE USER drawing IDENTIFIED BY drawing
-ALTER USER drawing IDENTIFIED BY test grant connect, resource to drawing
+--ALTER USER drawing IDENTIFIED BY test grant connect, resource to drawing

 GRANT CREATE SESSION TO drawing
 GRANT CREATE ANY TABLE TO drawing